Proposal for Fall 2011 schedule

 Am I the only person who finds it rather, uh, unusual that people were posting in this thread because they supposedly wanted to follow along with what we agreed on as guidelines to help make the quizbowl calendar better, except can't be bothered to actually do just that when it interferes with their plans to write a tournament?
 When on earth would this supposed EFT fit into the new calendar?

-Charlie Dees, North Kansas City HS '08; University of Missouri '12
+Charlie Dees, North Kansas City HS '08

 "I won't say more because I know some of you parse everything I say." - Jeremy Gibbs